Cannibal Attack: Production

 The film marked the first time Johnny Weissmuller used his own name, due to copyright issues concerning the use of the name "Jungle Jim".
 It was specified that Weissmuller did not play himself, rather a fictional character bearing the same name he had.
-Nevertheless, Cannibal Attack and the remaining two films which followed are still recognised by some as part of Columbia's Jungle Jim film series.
+Nevertheless, Cannibal Attack and the remaining two films which followed are still recognized by some as part of Columbia's Jungle Jim film series.
 His character does not wear his usual slouch hat and his chimp has been renamed Kimba from the former Tamba.
 Lee Sholem directed the film, while Carroll Young wrote both the story and the screenplay.
 Sam Katzman was in charge of production for Columbia Pictures.
 Edwin Bryant edited the film and Henry Freulich signed on as cinematographer.
 Mischa Bakaleinikoff headed the musical direction.
 Judy Walsh, who was cast as Luora, was loaned by RKO Studios where she was on contract.

 Release

 Cannibal Attack was officially released in the United States in November 1954.
 A reviewer for the magazine Variety opined that the "pretentious" film catered only to "juvenile audiences", while the Motion Picture Guide found it to be "pretty decent".
 In evaluating the film in his 2012 book Columbia Pictures Movie Series, 1926—1955: The Harry Cohn Years, Gene Blottner dubbed the film a "winner", lauding Sholem's directing skills as well as the cast's effort.